Conditional Frechet Inception Distance: Conditional Wasserstein

 \section{Conditional Wasserstein}

 In this section, we define the conditional Wasserstein distance between two conditional distributions.
-Consider random variables $\hat{y}$, $y$ and $x$.
-Both $y$ and $\hat y$ are conditioned on the same $x$ as illustrated in Fig. \ref{fig:graphical_model}.
+For this purpose consider a triplet of random vectors $\{\hat{y},y,x\}$.
+Both $y$ and $\hat y$ are conditioned on the same $x$ as illustrated in Fig. \ref{fig:cond_graphical_model}.
 Our goal is to develop a distance function between the distributions ${\mathbb{Q}}_{{y}|x}$ and ${\mathbb{Q}}_{\hat{y}|x}$ conditioned on $x\sim {\mathbb{Q}}_x$.

 The conditional model induces the following distributions